Trainee Driver Educator

 At Roadcraft we work hard, treat each other with respect, and work together to overcome challenges.

-We’re a close knit group that supports each other – you’ll never find yourself teaching an unknown course or being put on the spot.
+A close knit group, we support each other – you’ll never find yourself teaching an unknown course or being put on the spot.
 In fact, everyone on the team has started out as a Trainee Driver Educator so we all know how it feels to be learning the ropes.

-Other benefits include the opportunity to travel (if you want to!) with expenses and allowances paid, your uniform and PPE provided, and the use of a brand new – world class – driver training facility.
+Other benefits include the opportunity to travel (if you want to!) with expenses and allowances paid, your uniform and PPE provided, and a free Roadcraft course for immediate family members.

 Not to mention social events (bring your Plus One!), a genuinely friendly place to work, qualifications to last you a lifetime – and the knowledge that you’re helping to save lives on Australian roads.

-If this sounds like a career you could be passionate about get started today by sending us an email with your Covering Letter and CV.
+If this sounds like the career you’ve been waiting for, get started today by sending us an email with your Covering Letter and CV.